ClickCease

 Since we don’t want to make the carefully crafted client portal look like it belongs to someone else or comes from a third-party provider, we’re going to make a few adjustments in the settings of our workspace.

-To complete this step, head over to Workspace under Settings & Customization, and find the General tab on the drop-down menu.
-Clicking on the General tab will lead you straight to your workspace’s settings, including all the customization we want and need.
+To complete this step, head over to Settings again, and find the General tab on the drop-down menu under Client portal.
+Clicking on the General tab will lead you straight to the main settings you’d want to tackle.

-Once there, staying in the Essentials tab comes with the option to change our company name, personalize the requests view for our clients, choosing if they should see all three views, from list, to table, and Kanban, and which view should be the default one displayed.
+Once there, staying in the Essentials tab comes with the option to change your company name, personalize the requests view for your clients, choosing if they should see all three views, from list, to table, and Kanban, and which view should be the default one displayed for them to track progress of their requests better.

-Additionally, we can decide who should be granted access to our client portal, anyone with a link or just invited clients.
+Additionally, you can decide who should be granted access to your client portal, anyone with a link or just invited clients.

-Besides that, we get a few additional options, such as setting default workspace language (we can choose from 12 languages), time zone, or date and time formats we prefer.
+Besides that, you get a few additional options, such as setting the default workspace language (you can choose from 12 languages), time zone, or date and time formats you prefer.

-However, we all know we mean something more when hearing of a customizable client portal.
-But don’t worry, advanced customizing & white label settings can be found in a different tab.
+However, we all know we mean something more when hearing of a customizable client portal than just choosing the date and time format.
+So don’t worry, advanced customizing & white label settings can be found in a different tab.

-And here, we get three main areas to work on, starting with the general tab, going through our sign up & login page, and ending on our email settings.
+And here, you get three main areas to work on, starting with the general tab, going through your sign-up & login page, and ending on email settings.

 General

-The General tab is where we set the main theme of our customer portal: choosing our preferred accent color, adding our logo & favicon, customizing our very own chatbot, changing its name & avatar, connecting our own help center, as well as terms of service links.
+The General tab is where you set the main theme of your customer portal: choosing a preferred accent color, adding your logo & favicon, customizing your very own chatbot, changing its name & avatar, connecting your own help center or knowledge bases, and adding your own Terms of Service links.

-This is also where we can completely remove any “Powered by Zendo” branding, so that any trace of a third-party provider is wiped out.
+This is also where you can completely remove any “Powered by Zendo” branding, so that any trace of a third-party provider is wiped out.

 But, most importantly, that’s the place to make an official connection to your business website, whether it’s built on WordPress, Squarespace, Wix, or any other provider or builder, you can easily connect it with Zendo.